 See your doctor if you have common signs and symptoms of Addison's disease, such as:

 - Unintentional weight loss

 - Gastrointestinal problems, such as nausea, vomiting and abdominal pain

 - Muscle or joint pains

-Addison's disease results when your adrenal glands are damaged, producing insufficient amounts of the hormone cortisol and often aldosterone as well.
-These glands are located just above your kidneys.
-As part of your endocrine system, they produce hormones that give instructions to virtually every organ and tissue in your body.
+Addison's disease is caused by damage to your adrenal glands, resulting in not enough of the hormone cortisol and, often, not enough aldosterone as well.
+Your adrenal glands are part of your endocrine system.
+They produce hormones that give instructions to virtually every organ and tissue in your body.

 Your adrenal glands are composed of two sections.
 The interior (medulla) produces adrenaline-like hormones.
-The outer layer (cortex) produces a group of hormones called corticosteroids, which include glucocorticoids, mineralocorticoids and male sex hormones (androgens).
+The outer layer (cortex) produces a group of hormones called corticosteroids.
+Corticosteroids include: